 As part of their work with food, pupils should be taught how to cook and apply the principles of nutrition and healthy eating.
 Instilling a love of cooking in pupils will also open a door to one of the great expressions of human creativity.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.
 Pupils will:

-- understand and apply the principles of a healthy and varied diet - prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques (healthy hamburgers/ vegetable soup) - understand seasonality, and know where and how a variety of ingredients are grown, reared, caught and processed.
+- prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques (healthy hamburgers) - understand seasonality, and know where and how a variety of ingredients are grown, reared, caught and processed.